“I’m not on Facebook.”

 A lot of small business owners don’t have time to create and post on social media.
 I get it.
 As business owners we’re busy enough working in our business, let alone on our business.
 And social media can seem like a massive time suck.

 But here’s the thing.
 Whether you want to be or not, YOUR BUSINESS IS ON SOCIAL MEDIA.
 Yes, you read that right.
-If even one of your customers is on Facebook, Twitter, Instagram, Pinterest or even Periscope (a newbie to the crowd), YOU ARE ON SOCIAL MEDIA.
+If even one of your customers is on Facebook, Twitter, Instagram, or Pinterest, YOU ARE ON SOCIAL MEDIA.
 And these days, your customers would have to be living under a rock to not be on at least one of those.

 “Well, I might have a few customers who use social media.
 But really, how much of an influence can they have?”